 - Certain environmental triggers such as flashing lights, odors, loud noises, or weather changes

-- Sex: More common in male children than female but more common in females after puberty
+- Gender: more common in male children than female but more common in females after puberty

-- Age: average age a child may get a migraine headache is seven years old for boys and 10 years old for girls
+- Age: average age a child may get a migraine headache is 7 years old (boys) and 10 years old for (girls)

 - Infantile colic